• Skip to primary navigation

 Reply

-43. Kathy Carrier says
+Kathy Carrier

 Hi Jason, we are super excited to be trying this recipe for Christmas Eve this year.. have never cooked a Prime Rib Roast.. and are newbies with our Sous Vide.
 This recipe looks wonderful and the comments/answers are extremely helpful!
 I would like to make an Au Jus to accompany our roast.
 What is the best way to approach that with this recipe and do you have a favorite recipe?
 Thanks for your educational and interesting site!
 Happy Holidays!